mmalikzada/mmalikzada/README.md

 [LinkedIn](linkedin.com/in/omer-m-16aa0a66)

 ### PROFESSIONAL SUMMARY
-Experienced IT professional with five years of technical support experience, specializing in networking tasks, security, and resolving complex technical hardware issues.
-Proven record of delivering outstanding customer service.
-Multilingual proficiency: Farsi, Pashto, and Urdu.
+Experienced IT professional with over 6 years of hands-on experience in IT support, network troubleshooting, and customer service.
+Passionate about cybersecurity, with a focus on secure identity management, data security, and network protection.
+Proficient in a wide range of IT systems and cloud services.
+Currently pursuing a master’s in information systems and technology (MSIST) with a Cybersecurity concentration.
+Multilingual with excellent communication skills for collaborating in diverse environments.

 ### TECHNICAL OVERVIEW
 **Application:** AD, VM products, SCCM, SNow, Remedy, G Suite, GCP, Zoom, Microsoft Remote Desktop, WebEx, Teams, SAP, Citrix, SEP, SharePoint, FireEye, CrashPlan, & Microsoft Hypervisor, Trello, MS Office